- Grand jury decides not to charge anyone, prosecutor says

-The collision between a freight train and the parade float killed four veterans and injured more than a dozen other people, but no charges will be filed, Midland Public Information Officer Sara Higgins said.
+A Texas grand jury declined to issue charges Thursday in a November 2012 deadly collision between a freight train and a parade float that killed four veterans and injured more than a dozen people, Assistant District Attorney Eric Kalenak of Midland County said.

 An attorney representing Smith Industries, the owner of the truck that served as the float, identified the driver as Dale Andrew Hayden.